Test Suite¶

 Test functions are asynchronous, when they are coroutine functions or

-, synchronous, when they
+return a Future, synchronous, when they

 return anything else.